m2icocoa/Personal-Project-CPSC210/README.md

 Ticket updated.Fri Dec 02 17:49:52 PST 2022
 Ticket removed from cart.Saved Mii's cart to ./data/my-cart.json

+# Phase 4: Task 3
+If I have time to do more I would make a restriction on the maximum number of tickets each customer can purchase.
+In addition, I would reflect the seating chart attached to my system.
+Since the actual seating chart does not have the constant number of rows in each section, it does not precisely correspond to what I implemented in this project (constant row and number of seats).
+In this way, users would be able to easily select a seat while looking at the seating chart.

 # Reference
 Some methods in this project are cited from: